 Are arbitration clauses considered separable from the main contract?

 Malaysia statutorily recognises the separability principle in section 18(2)(a) and (b), AA.
-The provisions acknowledge the self-contained nature of an arbitration agreement which is a contract distinct and collateral to the main contract.
+The sub-provisions acknowledge the self-contained nature of an arbitration agreement as a contract distinct and collateral to the main agreement between arbitral parties.
 Accordingly, the invalidity or rescission of the main contract does not necessarily invalidate the arbitration agreement.
 Instead, the arbitration agreement continues to bind contracting parties.
 Consequently, an allegation that the main contract is null and void will not deprive an arbitral tribunal of its power to determine its jurisdiction or a claim under the contract.
 Nonetheless, the arbitration agreement is still susceptible to vitiating factors relating directly to the arbitration agreement, such as, mistake, duress, and bribery.

-In principle, claims under more than one contract may be brought in one arbitral proceeding.
+In principle, claims under more than one contract or against multiple parties may be brought in one arbitral proceeding.
+Under Malaysian law, arbitral tribunals and Malaysian courts lack inherent jurisdiction to consolidate proceedings or to join additional parties to an existing arbitration.

 Separate arbitral proceedings under one or more contracts may only be consolidated either where the parties mutually agree to the procedure, or where an arbitral tribunal, conferred such power by the agreement of the parties, so determines.
-It should be noted that an arbitral tribunal lacks inherent jurisdiction to consolidate proceedings.
-Similarly, Malaysian courts do not have jurisdiction to consolidate arbitral proceedings.
+A similar rule applies to the joinder of parties.

 How is the law applicable to the substance determined?

-There are no statutory restrictions imposed on the appointment of arbitrators and parties are free to appoint arbitrators of their choice (section 13(1) and (2), AA).
+There are no statutory restrictions imposed on the appointment of arbitrators and parties are free to appoint arbitrators of their choice, subject to any requirements of the arbitration agreement. (section 13(1) and (2), AA).
 However, that choice may be challenged if there are justifiable doubts as to that arbitrator’s impartiality or independence or if the arbitrator lacks agreed qualifications (section 14(3), AA).

 Paralleling party autonomy, parties may consensually place restrictions on the appointment of arbitrators.
 In particular, parties may require appointees to be of a certain nationality.